 Other highlights include the Malian singer Fatoumata Diawara assisted “Douha (Mali Mali)”, “Who Knew”, the title track, and “Birthday” featuring Kehlani and Syd, a sound that proves that both R&B acts need to experiment more on their own music.

 But it stops there, Disclosure attempt to stop at their tracks and water down the soul from Settle on tracks such as “Who Knew?” featuring Mick Jenkins, and awkward interludes that just sound unfinished.
 The album also ends with an inspirational Common feature that sounds way too PG.

-ENERGY is a glimpse of a duo who are attempting to mature and have passed the time of creating massive festival ready bangers and reinvent into a new style of sound.
-While they get it right for 75% of the album, Disclosure lose the spark of euphoria that made what they do so special.
-Guy and Howard Lawrence overthink too often, and moments on this album show that they’re willing to learn and but also still have fun doing so at the same time.
+ENERGY is a glimpse of a duo who have matured and have passed the time of creating massive festival ready bangers and reinvent into a new style of sound.
+Disclosure maintain the spark of euphoria that made what they do so special, but all grown up.